vkovac2/multiagent_fairness_reproducibility/README.md

-# Curriculum-Driven Multi-Agent Learning and the Role of Implicit Communication in Teamwork
+# Fairness for Cooperative Multi-Agent Learning with Equivariant Policies

 <!-- This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).  -->
-This repository is the official implementation of Curriculum-Driven Multi-Agent Learning and the Role of Implicit Communication in Teamwork.
+This repository is the official implementation of Fairness for Cooperative Multi-Agent Learning with Equivariant Policies.

 ## Setup
 Python 3.5.4 (anaconda environment recommended)